You can contact me, if you like:

-I’ve written over half a million words on this blog since September 2002.
+I’ve written over half a million words on this site since September 2002.
 You can view a list of my own favourite articles.
 You can also see what I’m working on right now, and a list of the tools I’m using.

 I’m passionate about intuitive design, multi-touch interfaces, human-focused software, and accessibility.
 If you are too, you might enjoy this list of my favourite books on those topics.

 I’ve released a large amount of iOS and Mac source code, which has been used in hundreds (if not thousands) of apps on iOS and OS X.

 All of the content on this site is made available at no charge, for the benefit of the community.
 Please don’t reproduce the content of any article without asking first.

-If you feel you’ve gained something from my writing, source code or otherwise, perhaps you’ll consider either surprising me with a small gift from my Amazon UK Wishlist, or even making a donation:
+If you feel you’ve gained something from my writing, source code or otherwise, perhaps you’ll consider either surprising me with a small gift from my Amazon UK Wishlist, or even supporting my writing.

 I’m pleased to be a member of The Read & Trust Network.